 All week I’ve been posting about getting in shape and improving your health.
 Today’s subject is really simple: it’s about the food you eat.
 This isn’t a lecture like earlier in the week when I made my case for you going vegetarian or vegan – no, this is something that applies to carnivores and omnivores all the same.
 If you want to lose weight and get fit, you’ve got to exercise and eat better.
 You can’t do just one and expect to go from looking like Mama Cass to Michelle Pfeiffer.
 You can’t go on a diet of ‘Lean Cuisine’ or ‘Healthy Choice’ and call yourself eating better.
 You see, the only way you’re going to eat better is if you control the content of your food.

 Learning how to cook is a skill everyone needs to possess.
 It really gets on my nerves when people laugh and jokingly say they can’t cook.
 It’s not an excuse and it’s not cute or charming.
 You can’t cook?
 You can’t follow directions and measure things with measuring spoons and cups that are clearly marked or read directions off packages?
 If you can’t do that, then you seriously shouldn’t be allowed to drive or do other daily tasks.
 Cooking is pretty simple.
 With the internet, there are hundreds if not millions of free recipes online.
 If you’re worried about them not tasting good, then simply search out recipes from a reputable source.
 RachelRayShow.com has tons of free recipes as do a lot of the other celebrity chefs and cooks.
+If you want to cook meat but have never done it before, there’s help for that too.
+Plenty of online resources like this page with instructions on how to cook a pork loin roast (and many other recipes) can easily help you out if you’re not sure how you should roast the meat or anything else for that matter.
 Your library also has tons of cookbooks for loan for those who want to try out recipes without committing to purchasing one.
 If you’re vegetarian or vegan, a great website of recipes for you is vegweb.com.
 You can even go onto PETA’s website and have them E-mail you a recipe of the week.
 SELF magazine also has a newsletter with healthy, low-cal, low-fat recipes that are great for vegetarians and meat lovers.
 Nowadays, even non-health or food magazines and publications carry recipes.
 Men’s Health, along with exercises and fitness tips, has a good selection of cooking tips and recipes that any man can pull off.
 Men’s Fitness, Details … you name it, there’s something about cooking.
 The point is that cooking isn’t physics (well, it sort of is but it should induce stress like High School physics class).
 There are recipes and those contain a clear ingredients and instruction list.
 All you do is gather the ingredients, follow the directions, stay mindful of the time and poof, you’re a chef!

 Part of how I shed 60 lbs was learning about nutrition and learning the proper way to cook.
 Instead of frying everything, I learned the joy of cooking using a mini indoor grill.
 I also learned to steam veggies, how to bake over deep frying foods, how to use extra virgin olive oil instead of fatty oils that give you a lovely bloated, sack-of-potatoes look.
 Here’s another tip- part of cooking is also what you’re cooking with.
 I love microwaves as much as the next guy but the best food you’re going to eat is that which you’re cooking on a stove top.
 Buy a good set of stainless steel pans to use – these will reduce the harmful chemicals that Teflon gives off (using pans with that dark/black inner coating can actually put chemicals into your body that’ll bloat you and prevent you from slimming down).
 Instead of microwaving in plastic containers, microwave your food on plates and in glass bowls.
 Microwaving in plastic actually leads to the consumption of BPA, another harmful chemical you should avoid like the plague!
 Instead of dumping tons of salt into your food, switch to sea salt: it lacks iodine (a chemical your body needs) but just a little of it is potent and unlike regular table salt, it won’t bloat you or cause you to retain water.
 Instead of using tons of white sugar, try sweetening your food with sugar alternatives like Truvia, Splenda or agave.
 These swaps are easy for you to make and will aid in your quest to lose weight.
 One last swap tip, eat off of a saucer instead of a big plate.
 Saucers will help you with portion control.